-In accordance with the Local Government Article, Section 16-307 of the Annotated Code of Maryland, we have performed desk reviews of the audit reports filed by each county, incorporated city or town, and taxing district in Maryland for the fiscal year ended June 30, 2015.
+In accordance with the Local Government Article, Section 16-307 of the Annotated Code of Maryland, we have performed desk reviews of the audit reports filed by each county, incorporated city or town, and taxing district in Maryland for the fiscal year ended June 30, 2016.
 The desk reviews consisted of assessments of compliance with certain accounting and auditing standards, evaluations of compliance with certain State laws, and analyses of selected financial data to identify potential financial problems.

-Most of the financial statements filed by the local governments for the fiscal year ended June 30, 2015, along with the related independent auditors' reports, complied with the accounting and auditing standards that we assessed.
+Most of the financial statements filed by the local governments for the fiscal year ended June 30, 2016, along with the related independent auditors' reports, complied with the accounting and auditing standards that we assessed.
 Nevertheless, we identified instances of noncompliance with certain requirements of our audit guidelines, generally accepted accounting principles, and/or generally accepted auditing standards.
-Letters were sent to 50 local governments and, as applicable, to their independent auditors to notify them of the deficiencies disclosed by our reviews so that corrective actions could be taken to help ensure future compliance.
+Letters were sent to 76 local governments and, as applicable, to their independent auditors to notify them of the deficiencies disclosed by our reviews so that corrective actions could be taken to help ensure future compliance.

 A number of audit reports were not filed timely in accordance with the requirements of State law.
-As of July 29, 2016, nine local governments had not submitted audit reports for the fiscal year ended June 30, 2015.
-Additionally, two of these nine local governments had also not filed audit reports for the fiscal years ended June 30, 2014 and June 30, 2013.
+As of July 29, 2017, seven local governments had not submitted audit reports for the fiscal year ended June 30, 2016; five of these also had not filed audit reports for certain prior years.

 If a local government does not comply with the audit report filing requirements, State law provides that the Comptroller, on notice from the Executive Director of the Department of Legislative Services, may order the discontinuance of all moneys, grants, or State aid to which the local governments are entitled.
-Accordingly, provisions were included in Chapter 143, 2016 Laws of Maryland (the State's Budget Bill) to withhold certain transportation aid for the two aforementioned local governments until the governments have submitted audit reports for fiscal year 2015, 2014, and 2013.
+Accordingly, provisions were included in Chapter 143, 2016 Laws of Maryland (the State's Budget Bill) to withhold certain transportation aid for two of the aforementioned local governments until the governments have submitted audit reports for fiscal years 2013 - 2015.
+We notified the Executive Director of the Department of Legislative Services of those local governments with more than one audit report outstanding.

-The financial statements disclosed 12 local governments with cash deposits that were not adequately collateralized, or otherwise insured, which is also an area of noncompliance with State law.
-In addition, our desk reviews identified three local governments with potential financial problems, as indicated by a deficit fund balance or unfavorable financial trends.
+The financial statements disclosed 16 local governments with cash deposits that were not adequately collateralized, or otherwise insured, which is also an area of noncompliance with State law.
+In addition, our desk reviews identified two local governments with potential financial problems, as indicated by a deficit fund balance or unfavorable financial trends.